PieBru/ai_engineer/.aie_rules/520_database.md

 - Implement proper filtering
 - Use proper joins
 - Handle real-time properly
+- Utilize database functions and triggers for complex logic where appropriate.
 - Implement proper pagination
 - Use proper functions